panManfredini/IOTpy/README.md

 - `/metrics` return the Prometheus metrics of your variable, you need to point Prometheus to this URL.
 - `/restart` this shutdow gracefully the server, **Note:** only if you defined the iotpy to run as a daemon then it will be restarted automatically.

+# Powered by

+Many thanks to:

+- Twisted
+- Milligram.css
+- Prometheus

+And to the `University of Zurich` for support to this project.